 - the student is participating and competing for at least one school-sponsored athletic program outside of the regular school day; or

 - the student is on a school-sponsored cheerleading squad outside of the regular school day; or

 - Olympic-level participation and/or competition with the student supervised by a district-approved vendor a minimum or 15 hours per week (Category I); or

 - the student participates in private or commercially-sponsored physical activities supervised by a district-approved vendor a minimum or five (5) hours per week (Category II).

 Information for Alternative PE Providers

 Applications are now being accepted for the 2019-2020 school year.
-The Off-Campus Provider Application is closed and will be open again in March of 2020.
+The Off-Campus Provider Application is now closed for the fall and will reopen in the spring.